 Accreditation Council for Genetic Counseling (PO Box 15632, Lenexa, KS, 66285; 913-222-8668).
 The Genetic Counseling Program was granted new program accreditation status on February 6, 2018.
-Accreditation will remain in effect until a determination is made following the program's application for Full Accreditation in 2022.
+In December 2021, the program attained full accreditation status, without restriction that will remain in effect for eight years, until 2029.
+The program will be required to submit a self-study in 2028 to apply for reaccreditation.